steinmann321/toolsforschools/README.md

 # toolsforschools
-This project should help parents to organize their school related festivities.
+This project should help parents to organize their school related festivities and events.
 Work in progress, initial (test) release on https://toolsforschools.herokuapp.com/